 11. Responsibilities for shared or common areas a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No If answered yes: b.
+If answered yes: The responsibilities and proportions for payment are in the Title Deeds.
+With respect to repairs to the common driveway leading from the main road the proportion would be 1/10 of the cost.
+Whilst the rest of the estate management is generally a 1/5th Yes b. share of cost.
 Is there a responsibility to contribute to the repair and maintenance of the roof, common stairwell or other common areas?
-No If answered yes: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+Yes If answered yes: This is detailed in the Title Deeds.
+For most aspects it is generally a 1/5 share of the cost.
+C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
 No d.
 Do you have the right to walk over any of your neighbours' property - for example, to put out your rubbish bin or to maintain your boundaries?
-No If answered yes: e.
+Yes If answered yes: Additional information: This is detailed in the Title Deeds. e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example, to put out their rubbish bin or to maintain their boundaries?
-No If answered yes: f.
+If answered yes: Additional information: This is detailed in the Title Deeds.
+Yes f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned) No If answered yes: 12.
 Charges associated with the property a.
 Is there a factor or property manager for the property?
-No If answered yes, please provide the name and address, and give details of any deposit held and approximate charges: b.
+If answered yes, please provide the name and address, and give details of any deposit held and approximate charges: Additional information: Fior Asset & Property 38 Thistle Street Edinburgh EH2 1EN Yes Monthly payments £108 Float £300 b.
 Is there a common buildings insurance policy?
-No If answered yes, is the cost of the insurance included in monthly/annual factor's charges?
-C. Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, ormaintenance or stair fund.
+Yes If answered yes, is the cost of the insurance included in monthly/annual factor's charges?
+Yes c.
+Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, ormaintenance or stair fund.